hazemf8/Computer-Vision-Project/README.md

 2. Images for testing the output of the code.

 **Note:**\
-*The python code is running by using the command 'python -m streamlit run Python.py'*
+*The python code is running by using the command 'python -m streamlit run Python.py' in the terminal*